sadponyguerillaboy/Swift-Apple-EFI-Patcher/README.md

 /path_to_flashrom/flashrom -p <programmer type> -c <chip type> -w /Users/username/Desktop/firmware_dump.bin_patched.bin
 ```

 Any other configuration or usage of flashrom is beyond the scope of this application and currently not supported.
-Hence the inclusion of the source code.
-Feel free to take the code and modify it how you see fit!
+If you require a more sophisticated flashrom integration, then feel free to modify the source code and impliment your desired functionality!